The European Commission had 33271 employees on 01/07/2026.

-While the 60000 figure might seem like a lot at first glance, there are fewer employees in EU institutions than in the central governments of Sweden and Greece (66,409 and 75,112 respectively, see Eurostat data).
+While the 79211 figure might seem like a lot at first glance, there are about the same number of employees in all EU institutions as in the central governments of Sweden and Greece (66,409 and 75,112 respectively according to Eurostat).

 Most common positions – administrators and assistants